NIH "WELCOME WAGON" LETTER

 C. 6.
 Objectivity in Research (Financial Conflict of Interest [FCOI])

 NIH requires grantees and investigators (except Phase I SBIR/STTR applicants and grantees) to comply with the requirements of 42 CFR Part 50, Subpart F, "Responsibility of Applicants for Promoting Objectivity in Research for which PHS Funding is Sought."
-A revised Final Rule amending this Public Health Service (PHS) regulation (and the companion regulation at 45 CFR Part 94, “Responsible Prospective Contractors,” imposing similar requirements for research contracts) was published on August 25, 2011 in the Federal Register (http://www.gpo.gov/fdsys/pkg/FR-2011-08-25/pdf/2011-21633.pdf).
-An Institution applying for or receiving PHS funding from a grant or cooperative agreement that is covered by the rule must be in full compliance with all of the revised regulatory requirements no later than August 24, 2012, and immediately upon making its institutional FCOI policy publicly accessible as described in the regulation.
-In the interim, Institutions should continue to comply with the prior version of the regulation published in 1995 and report Investigator FCOIs to NIH as required by that framework.
+A revised Final Rule amending this Public Health Service (PHS) regulation (and the companion regulation at 45 CFR Part 94, "Responsible Prospective Contractors," imposing similar requirements for research contracts) was published on August 25, 2011 in the Federal Register (http://www.gpo.gov/fdsys/pkg/FR-2011-08-25/pdf/2011-21633.pdf).
+The 2011 revised FCOI regulation is applicable to an institution applying for or receiving PHS funding from a grant or cooperative agreement.

 - The Institution must maintain an up-to-date and enforced policy on conflict of interest that complies with the regulation and make such policy publicly accessible.
 See 42 CFR Part 50.604(a) for more information.